-US photographer Natalie McCain photographed and interviewed mum Jacqueline for her Honest Body Project, in the hope that it would encourage mums who feel they are somehow less than because they missed out on a vaginal birth that their body has just done something miraculous.
+US photographer Natalie McCain photographed and interviewed mum Jacqueline for her Honest Body Project, in the hope that it would encourage mums who feel they are somehow less than because they missed out on a vaginal birth to realise that their body has just done something miraculous.

 “Your body didn’t fail”

 Natalie first photographed Jacqueline in 2015 and has since published images she has taken of the mum-of-three after her third c-section with her newborn bub.

 “These were taken the night before her staples were removed.
 Her body didn’t fail.
 Your body didn’t fail.
 I hope these images touch the hearts of those who struggle after giving birth via c-section,” writes Natalie on her website.

 Natalie, a mum of two herself, was moved by how Jacqueline celebrated her scars and didn’t view them as a mark of failure, something that many other mums she has met expressed feeling.

 Jacqueline, whose kids are aged 2, 1 and less than a week old, shares her story below.

 Diagnosed with aggressive endometriosis